Tropilab Inc.

 Seeds.

-Due to recalcitrant nature of the seeds, they have a short viable life, can not be dried well and can not withstand low temperatures.
+Due to recalcitrant nature of the seeds, they have a short viable life.
+They can not be dried well and can not withstand low temperatures.

 Culture